Skip to content

 Each platform defines a class that inherits from this abstract peripheral class.
 It must provide a definition for each virtual function defined in the parent class.
 This child class can use platform-specific logic to accomplish the high-level goal.

-The peripheral implementations are in the MCAL (Microcontroller Abstraction Layer) folder mcal/<platform-name>/periph/
+The peripheral implementations are in the MCAL (Microcontroller Abstraction Layer) folder mcal/<platform-name>/periph/.

 Interface Example

-abstract class and implement it for the stm32f767
+Let us create a simple DigitalInput abstract class and implement it for the stm32f767 and CLI platforms.

-.
+At the app level, DigitalInput has just a single method Read().
 This method takes no parameters and should return a boolean indicating the state of the input.

 #pragma once